adj2424/nft-minter/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

-1. Change directory to client in terminal one
+1. Change directory to front in terminal
    ```sh
    cd front
    ```